Size: 3.4 x 1.1 x 0.5 inches (housing); 5.6 x 1.6 x 0.6 inches (remote)

 On the surface, the new Amazon Fire TV Stick Lite looks like the twin streaming sibling of the updated, 3rd-generation Fire TV Stick (2020).
 And it's not just on the surface, either — inside, the two devices are near clones.
 Both feature faster and more powerful processors than previous models and stream at 1080p full HD.

 The biggest difference, and why the Fire TV Stick Lite costs $29.99 and the Fire TV Stick (2020) is $10 more, is in their remotes.
 The Fire TV Stick Lite comes with the new Alexa Voice Remote Lite, which has several fewer buttons than the regular remote.
+Amazon now offers an even better remote, so check out our Alexa Voice Remote Pro review for the full scoop.

 So, why buy one over the other?
-I’ll get to that below, but in general, this Amazon Fire TV Stick Lite review is a bargain for anyone looking for high-quality, speedy streaming on an older television set.
+I’ll get to that below, but in general, this Amazon Fire TV Stick Lite review shows a bargain for anyone looking for high-quality, speedy streaming on an older television set.
 And that’s especially true for anyone who uses the Amazon ecosystem to manage other parts of their home and digital life.

-Fire TV Stick Lite: Price and availability
+Amazon Fire TV Stick Lite review: Price and availability

 As far as its competition, the Roku Express also costs $29.99 and streams in 1080p.
+The 1080p Google Chromecast 3rd Generation is also $29.99.
+Check out our Chromecast vs Fire Stick face off to see how the latest versions of those devices compare.

-Fire TV Stick Lite: Design and remote
+Amazon Fire TV Stick Lite review: Design and remote

 The Fire TV Stick Lite looks exactly like the old and new Fire TV Stick models.
 It's a small, slim, black rectangle that resembles a long lighter.
 There’s an HDMI port on one end that plugs directly into your television, and Amazon includes an extender for those who need to adjust for a better fit.